TheSeedEconomy/theseedeconomy.github.io/index.md

 great example is the famous Aztec Nation of Central America seeing the cacao bean (which is botanically the seed of a fruit) as a primary value to themselves and thus making it their currency.
 Jumping forward to the final analysis, money does indeed grow on trees!
-The best seed to begin this whole process with is of course the cacao bean, if only symbolically, in honor of the Aztecs.
+The best seed with which to begin this whole process is of course the cacao bean, if only symbolically, in honor of the Aztecs.

 Why do we choose the seed?
 The genesis of everything natural begins with